-Our upcoming meeting will be held one week earlier than usual, on Wednesday 12th of September, from 5.00pm.
-The venue is 50 George Square, room G.06 (see map below).
-As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome - and that includes the pub trip afterwards.
+Our September session will be on 16th, so join us from 5.30pm online.
+As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome.

 See you there!